malhar07/UAVLogViewer/README.md

 # UAV Log Viewer - AI Chatbot Integration

-An intelligent chatbot system for UAV flight log analysis, powered by advanced AI technologies including RAG (Retrieval-Augmented Generation) and specialized agent orchestration.
+An intelligent chatbot system for UAV flight log analysis, powered by advanced AI technologies including RAG (Retrieval-Augmented Generation) and specialized agent orchestration, with integrated flight data visualization.

 ## 🤖 Overview

 This project adds a sophisticated AI chatbot capability to the UAV Log Viewer platform.
 The chatbot can analyze flight logs, answer questions about flight data, and provide intelligent insights using natural language processing and retrieval-augmented generation.
+Additionally, it features an integrated visualization system that provides real-time charts and graphs of flight data.

 ## ✨ Chatbot Features